Drivers Permits in IllinoisPage Overview

 - Proof of Social Security (Social Security card, award letter, Illinois ID card record).

-- 2 proofs of residency (bank statement, report card, letter on school stationery).
+- 2 documents proving residency (bank statement, report card, letter on school stationery).

 - Proof of enrollment in Driver’s Ed.

 For more information, please refer to this list of acceptable document requirements.